 It’s a great moment in any company’s story when the business has started to generate enough cash to start reducing your debt.
 It’s also a pivotal moment because the steps you take next could be crucial in the continued success of your firm.
 So how do you navigate the tricky terrain of debt repayment when you have borrowed money from multiple sources?

 The answer is that you have to be as strategic in your debt repayments as you should be when you are borrowing.
-It’s all about assessing the cost of your various debts and the risk involved in repaying them.
-Before you even consider tackling them, however, do remember that you may need to factor VAT and Corporation tax into your projections for future profits.
+It’s all about assessing the cost of your various debts and the risk involved in not repaying them.
+Before you consider tackling them, however, do remember that you may need to factor VAT and Corporation tax into your projections for future profits.

-For example, you’ll want to consider reducing or repaying in full credit card debt before anything else.
+For example, you’ll want to consider reducing or repaying in full a personal credit card debt before anything else.
 That’s because even if you have taken out a 0% interest credit card, that rate will have an expiry and then the interest will increase or you’ll have to pay a fee to move it over to another 0% alternative.
-Credit card debt matures into high cost and it’s outside the limited liability of your company.
+Personal Credit card debt matures into high cost and it’s outside the limited liability of your company.
 The risks to your personal financial stability are too high to ignore, so you should never consider dealing with a debt that carries no personal guarantee liability to you before it.

 Try to keep emotion out of it.
-When loved ones have supported you and helped you make your business dreams a reality, it’s a natural response to want to pay them back with the spoils of your success.
+When loved ones have supported you and helped you make your business dreams a reality, it’s a natural response to want to pay them back with the results of your success.
 But when you have a personal loan with a financial institution that carries interest and could put you in trouble if repayments aren’t made, it’s prudent to deal with that first.